 FREE secure and highspeed Wi-Fi in coworking lounges

 After acceptance, connect with 35,000 Servcorp clients globally, one of the world’s largest business communities.
-List your business to sell to and buy from, and enjoy many other features including articles, member forums, social events and VIP treatment.
+List your business so you can sell to and buy from other imagineeers, and also enjoy many other features including articles, member forums, social events and VIP treatment.

 2 vouchers per month (total value $50) to use = 1 day per month Hot Desk space